 Paris might be known as the ‘city of love’, but as the title of Matthieu Kassovitz’s critically lauded 1996 movie boldly declares, it’s not all macarons, haute couture and dainty pavement cafés.
 ‘La Haine’ translates as ‘The Hate’ and shows a side of Paris and its residents you won’t find in any guidebook.
 Focusing on three teenagers from the neglected ‘banlieues’ around the French capital’s edge on a nighttime journey across the city after being arrested for one of many skirmishes with police, ‘La Haine’ casts a black-and-white light on a Paris of crime, brutality, racism and neglect.
 It showed the world that, for those born on the wrong side of the tracks, the city of love is also the city of hate.
-Jonathan Cook
+JC

 Director Hayao Miyazaki

 Cast Claire Danes, Billy Crudup (English dub voices)

 Most ’90s moment The finale: the forest is restored and nature rebalanced.
 Eat your heart out, Disney Renaissance!

 War, ecological collapse, writhing demons and a whole load of severed heads.
 After an early-’90s run of quirky fantasies, Studio Ghibli proved it could still do epic darkness with ‘Princess Mononoke’.
 A cursed prince journeys across medieval Japan to lift a spell, and ends up helping a half-feral princess defeat the forces of human greed and industry and saving an ancient forest.
 But this is not a simple tree-hugging fable: the power of ‘Princess Mononoke’ is that there are no easy answers, even in a world of magic.
 James Manning

 Director Ken Loach